eswan18/web_speed_trends/README.md

 ##Requirements
-You should have [speedtest](https://github.com/sivel/speedtest-cli) installed and in your path
+You should have [speedtest](https://github.com/sivel/speedtest-cli) installed and in your path.